BSc Mathematics and Computer Science, 2013

-After University, I completed the Credit Suisse Graduate Programme in IT in London where I worked as an Application Developer.
-Later, I joined a company specialising in digital personalisation in retail and media called, The Filter, based in Bath where I currently work as a Software Developer.
+After university, I completed the Credit Suisse Graduate Programme in IT in London where I worked as an Application Developer.
+Currently, I am a Senior Software Developer consultant at Scott Logic where I work with a group of great people to solve technical challenges together.

 What is the best thing about what you are doing now?